 Community Engaged Teaching Step by Step

 When you are ready to plan a community engaged course, several step-by-step guides may be useful.
 A common guide for community-based course planning is PARE (Preparation, Action, Reflection and Evaluation), suggested by the Corporation for National and Community Service (CNCS).
-What follows is a synthesis of two different PARE guides from the CNCS: “Using the PARE model in service-learning” and “Outlining Steps for Planning, Implementing, and Assessing a Service-learning Project” as well as the “Recommended Guidelines for Selecting a Service Site,” Center for Teaching and Learning, Indiana University-Purdue University Indianapolis.
+What follows is a synthesis of PARE and their Hands On Network’s Guidebook on Project Development as well as the “Recommended Guidelines for Selecting a Service Site,” Center for Teaching and Learning, Indiana University-Purdue University Indianapolis.

 It is important to prepare the group for each community experience to increase the likelihood of positive outcomes for community members and students.
 Issues that arise during the preparation can set the tone for a community project and should be connected to issues discussed in reflection.
 Preparation should include information on the following: